 MATLAB presents highly functional language for technical calculations.
-It integrates the calculations, visualization and programming into simply usable environment where the problems and solutions are expressed in natural form [9], Application of mathematical software in solving the problems of electricity
+It integrates the calculations, visualization and programming into simply usable environment where the problems and solutions are expressed in natural form [9], [10].

-[10].
 The field is the basic data type of this interactive system.
 This property together with number of built-in functions enables relatively easy solution of many technical problems, mainly those that lead to the vector or matrix formulations, in much shorter time as solution in classic program languages.
 To calculate the currents I_1 , I_2 , ..., I_7 the method of node voltage is used.
 This method comes from the fact that (u-1) equations is written by means of Kirchhoff's first law applied to suitably selected nodes.
 In these equations the equations of Kirchhoff's second law written for appropriate loops are implicitly included.
 That is why voltages on tree's branches are selected as unknowns at the method of node voltage.
 To determine node voltages it is necessary to solve (u-1) equations.
 After calculation of node voltages the currents of the circuit are determined.